GCABC123/magnetron.artificial-intelligence-2.0.mincloud.proxia--INSTINCTIVE-MIND-5/README.md

 This is a Google Colab/Jupyter Notebook for developing (one possible scheme for) an OBJECT DETECTION proxia when working with ARTIFICIAL INTELLIGENCE 2.0 ™

-This notebook will guide you on using OBJECT DETECTION on VIDEO for making TRAFFIC COUNTING PROXIA to be used on MINDCLOUDS.
-The traffic counting methods outlined in this NOTEBOOK will be referred to as TRAFFIC COUNTING PROXIA B. This is useful in ARTIFICIAL INTELLIGENCE 2.0 ™ as far as helping robots count traffic in cities utilizing MAGNETRON ™ TECHNOLOGY for INFRASTRUCTURE.
-This will be on the INSTINCTIVE MIND MINDCLOUD and INFORMATION from this PROXIA must go to other PROXIA for processing e.g LOGIC/ASTRAL MIND MINDCLOUD PROXIA.
+This Google Colab NOTEBOOK will guide you on one possible scheme to create a HEARING PROXIA in the ARTIFICIAL INTELLIGENCE 2.0™ FRAMEWORK/DOCUMENTATION.
+This notebook will guide you on using SPEECH RECOGNITION on YOUTUBE VIDEOS for making PROXIA to be used on MINDCLOUDS.
+SPEECH RECOGNITION or SPEECH-TO-TEXT, is the ability of a machine or program to identify words spoken aloud and convert them into readable text with the main benefit of searchability.
+The SPEECH RECOGNITION outlined in this NOTEBOOK will be referred to as HEARING PROXIA B.

 Prerequisite reading: